younissk/falcon-twig/README.md

 make train
 ```

-Sadly it underperformed the normal instruct model even on tool calling, making it kinda useless.
+Sadly it underperformed the normal instruct model even on tool calling, making it kinda useless in production, but still valuable for insights of what went wrong.

 [Here the technical report](https://youniss.dev/pdfs/Falcon_Twig_Technical_Report.pdf)